What does the shodan mean and what is the best way to prepare for it? What do the higher dan grades signify?

 Preparation for the Shodan

-Preparation begins after your readiness evaluation by the head of the dojo with the personal decision to take the exam.
+Preparation for the shodan begins after the positive assessment by the dojo leader with the student's own decision to take the exam.

 Depending on personal development and training intensity, we plan 9-12 months of preparation time.
 During this time, we are supported by the teachers at the dojo.
 In addition to regular training, we prepare ourselves independently, in particular by attending seminars taught by members of the grading jury, and by organising extra-curricular trainings to prepare for the exam.
 The dojo organises mock gradings to help us prepare for the exam situation and discover the areas where we can make the most progress.